nsimita/DSA/README.md

 13. Linear Search to find the first occurrence of the target value in the array.

 14. Linear Search to find the last occurrence of the target value in the array.

+15. Linear Search to
+find how many times the target value occurs in the array.